 - All OWHA teams must have registered, at least one coach with a minimum certification of National Coaching Certification Program (NCCP) "Coach" Level [or Hockey FUNdamentals Programme (Hockey Canada Initiation Program-HCIP) for Atom, Novice, Hockey FUNdamentals, and House Leaguel.
 The OWHA recommends that all OWHA teams register at least one female coach.
 All OWHA teams must have at least one female staff registered.
 The OWHA recommends that OWHA competitive teams encourage at least one member of their coaching staff achieve NCCP Development 1 Certification.
 Starting at the Peewee level, all AA teams must have at least one member of their coaching staff achieve NCCP Development 1 Certification, Regulation (A) does not apply to Senior or Masters Teams.
-They are recommendations only for these divisions. - (B) All OWHA teams must have a registered trainer with a minimum of HTCP Level 1 certification present at all OWHA sanctioned events.
-The bench trainer's current, valid number must appear on the game sheet as proof of the trainer's certification and attendance at the OWHA sanctioned event.

-Sanctioned events include games, practices and dryland training.
+They recommendations only for these divisions. - NOTE: Starting in 2015/2016 there are new higher and mandatory coach certification requirements.
+It is the responsibility of all teams to know and follow these new requirements that are posted on the OWHA web site. - (B) All OWHA teams must have a registered trainer with a minimum of HTCP Level 1 certification present at all OWHA sanctioned events.
+The bench trainer's current, valid number must appear on the game sheet as proof of the trainer's certification and attendance at the OWHA sanctioned event. - Sanctioned events include games, practices and dryland training.